Atakan Sokak No:22/6 Mecidiyeköy Şişli/İstanbul

 Editors should ensure that articles in the journal are published in accordance with the publication policies of the journal and international standards.

 Protection of Personal Information

-Editors are supposed to protect the personal information related with the subjects or visuals in the studies being reviewed, and to reject the study if there is no documentation of the subjects' consent.
-Furthermore, editors are supposed to protect the personal information of the authors, reviewers and readers.
+Editors are supposed to protect the personal information related to the subjects or visuals in the studies being reviewed and to reject the study if there is no documentation of the subjects' consent.
+Furthermore, editors are supposed to protect the personal information of the authors, reviewers, and readers.

 Encouraging Ethical Rules and Protection of Human and Animal Rights